16 Dec 2020

 - Keeping It All Confidential: By withholding publication, the existence of the invention, and any documents filed along with the patent application, stay confidential until the patent is granted.
 For some companies, this means being able to avoid giving a heads-up to your competitors on their innovation plans.
 The company’s products can be marketed as “Patent Pending” for as long as the patent application remains pending, but competitors cannot review the status of the patent application at the USPTO.

 - Staying Out of the Prior Art: Not publishing the patent application means that it will not become prior art.
 Therefore a USPTO examiner cannot use it as a reason to reject another patent application.
-This can be helpful to the company intends to file a future patent application for technology that is similar.
+This can be helpful if the company intends to file a future patent application for technology that is similar.
 We have a blog post on how companies can void their own patents or publications as prior art.
 On the other hand, it also means that competitors can innovate in similar areas and the company’s patent application cannot be used to reject competing inventions in that space.

 - Not Subject to Third Party Submissions of Prior Art: Since non-publication prevents a third party from being aware of a patent application, the third party cannot submit their best-known prior art to the USPTO for the examiner to consider.
-This can be useful for companies that would like a quick path a patent.
+This can be useful for companies that would like a quicker path a patent.

 - Option to Abandon Application and Keep Innovation as a Trade Secret: Since non-published patent applications are not available to the public until a patent issues, requesting non-publication allows a company to retain the option to abandon the application and to keep the innovation a trade secret and out of the public domain.